My Job History

 1996/1997: Target – Albany, OR I can’t remember exactly how long I lasted at this job, but I remember the Halloween chaos and then a month later the Christmas chaos.
 I think I stayed a few months after that until I quit to work full-time at the movie theater.
 I worked mostly in the toy department, stocking shelves, helping customers and occasionally cashiering.

 This one supervisor, named Bob Jones, seemed to hate me.
 He would come in my department and nitpick everything.
 He told me that I was wasting the company’s time by not doing everything properly, even though my actual supervisor in that department had no problems with me.
-When I decided to quit to work at the theater, I put in my 2 weeks notice and listed Bob as the reason for quitting.
+When I decided to quit, to work at the theater, I put in my 2 weeks notice and listed Bob as the reason for quitting.
 I filled out the form that Target provided to resign, and under the “reason for leaving” section I wrote, “Because Bob Jones says I’m a waste of the company’s time.”
 Later that day, I was called into Bob’s office to be lectured by him.
 He was extremely nice about it, though, and asked me to fill out another form.
 He clarified for me that he said I was wasting the company’s time, not that I’m a waste of company time.
 He threw away my resignation form.

 I filled out a new one, this time writing, “Because Bob Jones says I’m wasting the company’s time by being here.
 This is the second time I’ve filled out this form.
 Bob threw away the first one.”
 This time the form made it through.
 But a week later, Bob fires me.
 One of my work days conflicted with my day at the theater, so I worked it out with another employee to work in my place that day.
 This was something that was done regularly there – I’d worked for other employees when they couldn’t make it in too.
 But Bob used this as an excuse to call me into his office and fire me.
 He said I couldn’t just switch days like that.
 I was happy to go – I’d only put in the 2 weeks notice to be nice.